5 Big Mistakes I Made When Applying to OT School

-For convenience, I chose to only apply to OT schools that were part of OTCAS, also know as the Centralized Application Service for Occupational Therapy, but there are certainly some great OT programs not using OTCAS that you can apply to separately.
+For convenience, I chose to only apply to OT schools that were part of the OTCAS application system, also know as the Centralized Application Service for Occupational Therapy, but there are certainly some great OT programs not using OTCAS that you can apply to separately.

-You send EVERYTHING to them, and when you’re ready to apply to programs they blast it out to all of your chosen programs.
+When using OTCAS, you will send everything to them, and when you’re ready to apply to your selected programs, they send your application out to all of your chosen programs for you.

-It’s extremely convenient once you get everything in and OTCAS (finally) verifies everything.
-This way you don’t have to send out everything over and over.
+It’s very convenient once you get your materials in and OTCAS verifies everything.
+This way you don’t have to send out everything over and over to each individual school.

-Once You Find The Programs You Want to Apply To:
+Once You Find The OT Programs You Want to Apply To:

 I can’t stress this one enough.
-Occupational therapy school is SO competitive, so applicants are applying as soon as they can as opposed to when the supposed deadline is.
+Occupational therapy school is SO competitive, since many applicants are applying as soon as they can as opposed to when the supposed deadline is.

-For example, say the programs you’re looking at have deadlines in December, but starts accepting applications in August.
+For example, the programs you’re looking at might have deadlines in December, but they start accepting applications in August.

-Most programs only take 30 students and will have 400-500 applicants at times.
-I learned the hard way.
-I was finally able to submit my application in November after the delay in getting my letters of recommendation in at a quick pace.
+Most programs only take around 30-40 students and may have 400-500 applicants.
+I learned this the hard way.
+I was finally able to submit my application in November, since I didn’t get all of my letters of recommendation in until then.
 The majority of the eight programs I applied to had already filled up.

-And yes, you heard that right.
-I applied to eight programs to improve my chances of getting in my first time applying.
+And yes, I applied to eight programs to improve my chances of getting in my first time applying.
 It was not cheap, with the application fees.
 But that leads to the next piece of advice.

 2. Apply to As Many Programs as You Can (Without Going Completely Broke)

-It is super frustrating dropping $50 per program just to apply, but what I think would be more frustrating and soul-crushing would be to only apply to three and not get accepted.
+It is frustrating when you have to spend around $50 per program just to apply, but I felt like it would be more frustrating (and devastating) to only apply to three programs and not get accepted at all that year.

 3. Get as Many Observation Hours as You Can

 When I was in the process of applying in 2012, most programs were requiring 40 hours.
-It may be even higher now.
-It is best to make sure you thoroughly research each program you’re applying to to keep track of this.
+This number can be even higher depending on the schools you choose.
+Be sure to research each program you’re applying to to keep track of this.

 Either way, do not just do the minimum.
-So many applicants are doing 100 plus hours to stay competitive, and I recommend doing the same, in multiple OT settings.
+So many applicants are doing well over 100 plus hours to stay competitive, and I recommend doing the same, in multiple OT settings.
 Unfortunately, just getting the bare minimum is not going to cut it.

-Also, adding in volunteer work related to OT in addition to more than the minimum hours will also help strengthen your application.
+Adding in volunteer work related to OT in addition to more than the minimum observation hours will also help strengthen your application.

-4. Get That GPA (and Pre-req GPA) as High as You Can
+4. Get Your GPA (and Pre-req GPA) as High as You Can

-If you’re about to graduate, your overall GPA is not something you can completely change.
-But what you can do to help is to make sure you get A’s in all of your OT program pre-requisites like Anatomy, Medical Terminology, Abnormal Psychology, Human Growth and Development, etc.
+If you’re about to graduate, your overall GPA is not something you can change drastically.
+But what you can do to help is to make sure you get A’s in all or most of your OT program pre-requisites like Anatomy, Medical Terminology, Abnormal Psychology, Human Growth and Development, etc.

 This will show your program that you can handle the intensity of Gross Anatomy and Neuroanatomy once you get into the program.

-If your GPA is the minimum, just really get out there and try to make up for it with high observation hours, great letters of recommendation and an amazing personal statement.
+If your GPA is the minimum, really get out there and try to make up for it with high observation hours, great letters of recommendation and an amazing personal statement.

 5. Take Studying for the GRE Seriously

 This is most peoples’ least favorite part of the OT school application process.
-While the GRE was not fun, it is a necessary evil of getting into most graduate programs (OT or not).
+While the GRE was not fun or exciting, it is a necessary evil of getting into many graduate programs (OT or not).
 I did study for it, but not nearly as much as I should have.

-Had I known how important the scores were to programs, I would have dedicated at least one hour a day for 3-4 weeks after work to really solidify my knowledge.
+Had I known how important the scores were to programs, I would have dedicated at least one to two hours a day for 3-4 weeks to really solidify my knowledge.

-Since I only spent about two weeks studying, I got a mediocre score which definitely hurt my odds of getting accepted into programs that required it.
+Since I only spent about two weeks studying, and not very seriously, I got an average score which likely hurt my odds of getting accepted into programs that required it.

 Have The Right Expectations

 I slacked off on the GRE studying and got less than stellar A&P I and II grades, and I only did the minimum observation hours.
 I submitted my application WAY too late.
-I wasn’t aggressive enough in pestering my professors for the letters of recommendation.
+I wasn’t aggressive enough in pestering my professors to turn in my letters of recommendation in a timely manner.